kaymen99/ipfs-storage-dapp/README.md

    ```sh
    brownie run scripts/deploy.py --network ganache-local
    ```
-   The update_front_end.py is used to transfer all the smart contracts data (abi,...) and addresses to front end:
+   The update_front_end.py is used to transfer all the smart contracts data (abi,...) and addresses to the front end in the artifacts directory:
    ```sh
    brownie run scripts/update_front_end.py
    ```